Welcome to the Concordia University Writing Center!

 "Live" Online Consultations

-The Writing Center offers online consultations for distance learners.
+The Writing Center offers online consultations for distance learners or on-campus students who cannot make it to the physical campus.
 These consultations are conducted in real time using Google Docs and telephone conversation.
 Google Docs allows both parties to make changes to a document in real time and view the changes that the other person has made.

 Please upload your document to Google Drive as a Google document and share it with before your appointment time (see instructions below for help).
 At your appointment time, call the Writing Center at 503-280-8133 or toll-free at 1-855-493-6296 extension #1.
 This will connect you with your tutor, and your session can begin!